Rekordbox 7 is out! A shameless cash grab

 You can now use the native speed of Apple silicon, without having to use the Rosetta conversion layer.

-Besides the inconvenience of Rosetta, the only thing this helps with is the speed of analyzing tracks.
+Besides the inconvenience of Rosetta, basically the only thing this helps with is the speed of analyzing tracks.

 Automatic detection of Cues